craftdocs/craft-extension-inspirations/craft-power-tools/README.md

 ## Known Issues

-You might experience glitchy behavior regarding focus handling in the app, when going back and forth between the mac editor and the extension and interacting with text fields and dropdowns.
+You might experience glitchy behavior regarding focus handling in the app when going back and forth between the mac editor and the extension and interacting with text fields and dropdowns.
 We are still working on improving this area.